Master of Science in Marketing Analytics and Strategy

 Dolan's MAS curriculum is taught by expert faculty who bring decades of industry experience to the classroom.
 Our relationships with Fortune 500 companies offer students resume-building experiences throughout the program, concluding with a capstone project to provide research-based strategic recommendations for real businesses.

 Students learn advanced strategic and analytical skills, applying business data such as Nielsen, IRI, and Kantar Media.
-Gain hands-on experience in popular industry analytical tools, such as Google Analytics, Tableau, Qualtrics, SPSS, and Excel, with the opportunity to learn programming languages like Python.
+Gain hands-on experience in popular industry analytical tools, such as AI, Google Analytics, Hootsuite, Sprout Social, Tableau, Qualtrics, SPSS, and Excel, with the opportunity to learn programming languages like Python, and R.

-Our STEM-designated program allows flexibility with an online or hybrid format—both delivered by our expert faculty and is designed for:
+This STEM-designated program may be completed either in one year's time (full time) or over two years (part time).
+The program allows flexibility with an online or hybrid format—both delivered by our expert faculty and is designed for:

 • Recent graduates looking to advance their foundation in marketing as well as their strategic and analytical skills to draw data-driven marketing insights.